24/7 care

 What if something is abnormal?

 If abnormalities are found on examination or on laboratory tests, recommendations may be made for further evaluation, diagnostics and/or treatment.
-Any and all associated costs will be your responsibility and should be done with your primary care veterinarian or with the Emergency Service at MVS.
+Any and all associated costs from that point on will be your responsibility and can be done with your primary care veterinarian or with the applicable specialty service at MVS.

-- A small area of fur will be shaved from the neck and the skin prepped as if for a surgery.
+• A small area of fur will be shaved from the neck, and the skin will be carefully cleaned—similar to how we prepare for a minor surgical procedure.

 Will my pet still need to see my primary care veterinarian for routine visits and vaccinations?

 Yes!
 The exams and blood work provided as part of the blood donor program are not a substitute for routine visits to your primary care veterinarian.
-It is essential that your pet maintain a good relationship with a primary care veterinarian and stay current on all recommended vaccinations and disease prevention protocols.
-We will share all lab work with your primary care veterinarian.
+It is essential that your pet maintain a good relationship with a primary care veterinarian and stay current on all annual exams and disease prevention protocols.
+We will share all lab work and records with your primary care veterinarian.

 We are so thankful to Elanco for donating the Heartworm and flea and tick preventatives.
 We couldn’t do it without them!
 Click on their logo below to read more about them and their products.